wj210/Causal-Faithfulness/README.md

 Install the requirements first by running `pip install -r requirements.txt`.
 # Activation Patching

+The dataset is stored in `data/` for the 3 tasks.
+Only the top 100 are manually edited to include the correct `cf_subject`.
+The others are not checked.

 ![Alt text](images/activation_patching.png)

 The causal matrix of size T x L where T refers to the input length and L is the number of layers within the model. **Note that T refers to the length from the corrupted position onwards as patching tokens before the corruption is meaningless, will yield 0 indirect effects**